izamrosiawan/spotify-tracks-analysis/README.md

 <a name="english"></a>
 ## 🇬🇧 English Version

+### 🎯 Business Problem Statement
+In music streaming, user retention is heavily driven by the accuracy and personalization of content recommendation engines.
+Streaming platforms must understand the intrinsic acoustic characteristics of music and segment tracks effectively to generate high-engagement playlists, while recognizing external marketing drivers of popularity.

+---

 ### 📌 Executive Summary (30-Second Read)
 * **Objective**: Explored and analyzed **114,000+ tracks** from Spotify to uncover key audio patterns, perform genre segmentation, and predict track popularity using Machine Learning.
 * **Key Findings**: